cophi-wue/llms_read_hoelderlin/README.md

 [![Unsere_Toten.png]](https://github.com/cophi-wue/llms_read_hoelderlin/blob/0fbcee33dbc845bf5590896791dac7c52335f10e/figures/Unsere_Toten.png)

+#### III) Levels of Complexity
-#### III) Regarding the third dimension of For each of these nine tasks, we distinguish three levels of complexity of the tasks:
+Regarding the third dimension of For each of these nine tasks, we distinguish three levels of complexity of the tasks:
 1. General knowledge (corresponds to chapter 3 in the paper)
 2. Expert knowledge (corresponds to chapter 4 in the paper)
 3. Abstraction and Transfer (corresponds to chapter 5 in the paper)

 Specific prompts were developed for each level of complexity.
 The individual prompts can therefore be viewed at this level.
 The paper is structured into chapters corresponding to these three levels of complexity.
 In order to make our argumentation in the paper as concise as possible, the important results for each of the nine tasks (level I) are discussed together within the chapters on the three levels of complexity.

+### IV) Models
-### IV) The LLMs being investigated
+The LLMs being used and tested are:
 1. OpenAi: ChatGPT-4o (gpt-4o-2024-08-06)
 2. Anthropic Claude 3.5 Sonnet 2024-10-22
 3. Google Gemini 1.5 Pro (Sep 2024)